sensu/sensu-docs/content/sensu-go/5.12/sensuctl/reference.md

 The `sensuctl dump` command allows you to export your resources to standard out or to a file.
 You can choose to export all of your resources or a subset of them based on a list of resource types.
 The `dump` command supports exporting in `wrapped-json` and `yaml`.

-_NOTE: When exporting users, the passwords for those users will not be displayed or end up in the resulting file.
-Operators must reset the password prior to using it with `sensuctl create`._
+_NOTE: Passwords are not included when exporting users.
+Operators must add the `password` attribute to any exported user resources before they can be used with `sensuctl create`._

 For example, to export all resources to a file named `my-resources.yaml` in `yaml` format: